AceDataCloud/MidjourneyAPI/docs/midjourney_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the specific details of all batch image tasks for this time.
+After a successful request, the API will return the specific details of all batch image tasks.
 For example:

 ```json
 {